uhawaii-system-its-ti-iam/uh-groupings-docker-dev/README.md

 Is the overrides file still relevant?
 - Yes.
 It overrides properties without the danger of the changes ending up in a PR.

-## Warning for Windows Users
-- The Powershell scripts are courtesy of genAI and remain to be tested.

 # Setting Up

 ## Spring Boot Hot Updates with DevTools